xealits/TopTaus/Readme.txt

 * For help: pietro.vischia atPlzNoSpam gmail.com / pietro.vischia atPlzNoSpam cern.ch

-* Will work for ttbar cross section measurement as well as charged higgs search
+* Will work for ttbar cross section measurement as well as charged higgs search/tau polarization

 * This started as a porting to a compiled binary approach like LIP/Top, in order to remove levels of messiness in the original code to be compiled every time together with